crimlog/api/README.md

 ## Nest.js API

 [Nest.js](http://nestjs.com/) has a CLI that is used for compiling the source files into the local `dist/` folder.
-To compile the API in a development envrionment, run the command:
+To compile the API in a development environment, run the command:

 ```cmd
 pnpm start:dev